-ART is defined as “the expression or application of human creative skill and imagination.”
-Here’s how you can consciously create and design a life rich in personal responsibility:
+ART is defined as “the expression or application of human creative skill and imagination” so it’s all about doing what works for you.
+Here are some suggestions on how you can consciously create and design a life rich in personal responsibility:

-Get Clear on what you really want and what is meaningful to you and Eliminate any Excuses you have been telling yourself to distort reality: catch yourself justifying and rationalizing and own up to your part in the situation.
-This will allow you to know exactly what you can correct, change, and/or control, and what to let go of.
+Eliminate any Excuses you have been telling yourself to distort reality: catch yourself justifying and rationalizing and decide to own up to your part in the situation.
+When you drop the story and come from a place of love and grace, you can discern what you will correct or change, and what you will let go of.